This list of the best gluten-free restaurants in Denver was last updated on May 1, 2019.

 Best Dedicated Gluten-Free Eateries in Denver

 There are only two gluten-free sit-down eateries that come to mind in Denver.
-The first one is Just Be Kitchen.
+The first one is Just BE Kitchen.
 Everything is gluten-free in this charming restaurant.
-I will say the food at Just Be is just fair, but I do recommend supporting this wonderful restaurant if you’re looking for a safe brunch or lunch option.
+I recommend supporting this wonderful restaurant if you’re looking for a safe brunch or lunch option.
 They also have plenty of Whole30 options, which is nice if you’re trying to stick to the Whole 30 diet.
 (Zoe’s Kitchen is a chain restaurant you can find in Denver, and it also boasts plenty of Whole30 options.)

 Another gluten-free hotspot is mmm… COFFEE!
 It’s a dedicated paleo bistro in the Santa Fe Arts District.
 Sip on coffee and eat some yummy paleo muffins and cookies.
 When you’re done, walk around to visit some of the art studios where local artists display their works.